 William Davis had been the manager of the Worcester factory for over 20 years before he took sole charge in the late 1770s.
 The firm gradually turned to new ideas.
 General improvements were made to the porcelain body and glaze and elegant new fluted tea sets and scallop shaped dessert wares were introduced.
-The Worcester factory started to concentrate on production of tableware for individual wealthy customers such as Lord Henry Thynne and Earl Dalhousie who have porcelain patterns named after them.
+Under William Davis’ charge, the Worcester factory started to concentrate on production of tableware for individual wealthy customers such as Lord Henry Thynne and Earl Dalhousie who have porcelain patterns named after them.
 (We assume they were the original purchasers of these designs).

 In 1783 the Warmstry Factory was purchased by Thomas Flight for his sons Joseph and John.